 Gum Disease Treatments

 There are ways in which you can treat or severely limit gum disease.
 First and foremost, follow your dental hygienist’s or dentist’s instructions for regular oral care at home in order to get the most benefit out of your treatment.
-That means twice-daily tooth brushing and daily flossing, plus regular visits to the dentist for follow-ups and professional cleanings.
+That means tooth brushing twice a day and daily flossing, plus regular visits to your dental professional for follow-ups and professional cleanings.
 If you experience any new problems following a regular oral care routine, ask your dental hygienist or dentist to recommend products that can make your routine easier.
-An electric toothbrush with a round brush head—like the Oral-B Genius Pro 8000—and dental floss are designed with your gum health in mind.
+A toothbrush with a round brush head —like the Oral-B iO Series 9—and dental floss are designed with your gum health in mind.

-When you want to treat gum disease, especially gingivitis, try these simple but effective methods:
+When you want to treat gum problems, especially gingivitis, try these simple but effective methods:

 - Rinse thoroughly with an anti-gingivitis mouthwash